 ISM probabilistic-based sampling design involves random selection of sampling locations (EPA, 2002a).
 To meet the requirements of a random sampling element, a systematic random sampling design was used.
-Each SU will be sampled using a 30-point systematic random sampling design where increment locations are evenly spaced between all axes of the grid to the extent feasible in the field (HDOH, 2021).
+Each DU will be sampled using a 30-point systematic random sampling design where increment locations are evenly spaced on a uniform grid to the extent feasible in the field (HDOH, 2021).
 Following the Hawaii Department of Health Technical Guidance Manual (HDOH, 2021), increment locations will be located at a random offset of this grid and collected from the same location in each cell.
-The target increment spacing for 30-increments across 0.5-acres is approximately 27 feet and target increment locations will be the center of each grid.
-For long narrow shaped SUs, increments will be collected in an evenly spaced zig-zag pattern where increments are collected approximately every 27 feet in an even placement.
+The target increment spacing for 30-increments across 0.5-acres is approximately 27 feet.
+The calculated increment spacing averages 26 feet with a minimum spacing of 23.6 feet and maximum spacing of 28 feet.
+Figures in Appendix C show the planned sample grid for ISM samples in each DU.